spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/merchant-opening-hours-feature-integration.md

 ---
 title: Merchant Opening Hours feature integration
 last_updated: Mar 31, 2021
-summary: This document describes how to integrate the Merchant Portal Core feature into a Spryker project.
+description: This document describes how to integrate the Merchant Portal Core feature into a Spryker project.
 ---

 ## Install Feature Core